zshakirova/cse15l-lab-reports/LabReport4.md

 Keys pressed: `bash<space>test.sh<enter>`

 ![Image](screen7.png)
+Summary:
+Run the tests, demonstrating that they now succeed
+The user runs the test script ("test.sh") again using the "bash" command.
+This time, the tests should pass to demonstrate the successful fix made in the previous step.

 Step 9:
 Commit and push the resulting change to your Github account (you can pick any commit message!)